 Also known as the Italian Sighthound, the Italian Greyhound is the smallest of its kind.
 Relying on their sight rather than smell, a Sighthound is its own category of hound and which is a unique fact about this breed.
 Possessing many of the same qualities as the classic greyhound, but in a pint-sized version.
 These sleek canines only weigh 11 pounds at their heaviest and stand tall at 15 inches.
 A slender build and springboard legs give this adorable pooch its quickness and agility.

-Once your pup is home and settled, its time to find a name!
+Once your pup is back home and settled, its time to find a name!
 You could choose a name inspired by their Italian origin, speedy and active lifestyle or even their coat color.
 Below are the most popular names for Italian greyhounds.

 Female Italian Greyhound Dog Names